Rakesh-Bommisetti/CRUD-Demo-Application/README.md

 # CRUD-Demo-Application
-This is a basic Java Spring Boot project which will be using MySql database for Creating, Reading, Update, and Delete the data from Database
+This is a basic Java Spring Boot project which will be using MySql database for Creating, Reading, Update, and Delete (CRUD) the data from the Database